Geology of Myanmar: Myanmar Central Belt

 The 1000 km Myanmar Central Belt consists of a series of Cenozoic sub-basins between the Indo-Burman Range (west) and Sagaing Fault (east).
 These basins are generally considered as forearc/back arc basin couplet of the Indo-Burma subduction system.
 The eight major tertiary sub-basins within the Myanmar Central Belt are Hukwang, Chindwin, Shwebo, Salin, Pyay Embayment, Irrawaddy Delta, Bago-Yoma, and Sittaung Basin.

 A variety of structural features—such as oblique-reverse faults, strike slip faults and normal faults—can be found within the central belt.
 The abundant evidence of shear zones suggests the Myanmar Central Belt has undergone severe internal deformation.
 The exposed metamorphic lineation along the belt indicates different motions within the central belt: (1) dextral pull apart geometry trending in a north-northwest direction during Oligocene to early Miocene forming an "en-echelon" pull-apart basin: (2) fault-propagated folds cored in a west-dipping thrust fault in the basin center implies an east-west trending transpressional deformation from Pliocene-Pleistocene onwards.

-Shan Plateau
+Shan Eastern Plateau

 The Shan Plateau, with an average elevation of 1 km, forms the eastern highlands of Myanmar.
 It provides the major topographic relief in Myanmar and it extends towards the southeast to Thailand.
 The plateau, unlike other regions Myanmar, comprises thick successions of Paleozoic, Mesozoic and even Precambrian sedimentary rocks.
 The folding, thrusting and uplifting of the Shan Plateau is probably coeval with the transpressional deformation along the Myanmar Central Belt during the commencement of the India-Eurasia collision.